jameeel01/Blades-of-the-Rising-Sun/README.md

 ## Game Objective

 The primary objective of Blades of the Rising Sun is to navigate the 10 x 10 game board and reach the Emperor's palace at coordinates (9, 9).
-However, the path you take and your ultimate goal depend on your chosen path:
+However, the ending you play depends on your chosen path and the decisions you make:

 - **Ronin Path**: Reach the palace and defeat the Emperor to end his reign.
 You must reach Level 3 before you can enter the palace and face the final boss.